 I like to vary the activities I provide in the Montessori playgroup.
 This half-term, I…

-All the following books are reality based, so in line with the Montessori principles and suitable for toddlers up to age 6.
-If you want to read more why I have chosen reality based books, read this blog post about reality and fantasy for children.
+If you want to read more why I have chosen reality-based books, read this blog post about reality and fantasy for children.

 This beautifully told story follows Billy from early spring to late summer as he helps his grandpa on his vegetable patch.
 They dig the hard ground in early spring, sow rows of seeds and keep them watered and safe from slugs.
 When harvest time arrives they can pick all thevegetables and fruit they have grown.
 Endnotes with Grandpa s tips for children to grow their own vegetables.

 Introduce young readers to the sights and sounds of the year – from summer’s sizzling sun to winter’s crackling snow.
 Featuring breathtaking illustrations by internationally renowned illustrator, Alison Jay, this book will open your child’s eyes and ears to the world around them!

 When the tiny seed is blown away from its parent plant, it travels a very long way – over seas, deserts and mountains.
 The tiny seed survives the hazards of the journey and finally falls onto fertile earth.
 It grows and grows, becoming the tallest, biggest flower for miles around.

 Ponds and rivers are home to an amazing variety of animal life including am-phibians, mammals, and water birds.
 Hippos, otters, ducks, and tree frogs are among the multitude of creatures covered here, both on top of and below the water.

 From kangaroos and sharks to chickens and sunflowers, each title in this series is packed with facts about a life cycle.
 Photographs show children the processes that animals and plants go through on their way to being fully grown.